scipopt/ipet/README.md

 IPET was originally written in Python2.7 and recently converted into Python3.
 It consists of two modules, *ipet* together with several submodules, and *ipetgui*.
-The use of the graphical user interface requires that the PyQt4 bindings for Python3 are available on your system.
 We give installation instructions for the Linux operating system.
 Since the code is written in python only, it should also work on other platforms.
 We assume that you either have sudo-privileges on your target architecture, or are able to create a python3